zitadel/zitadel/docs/docs/concepts/structure/users.md

 ## Constraints

 Users can only exist within one [organization](/docs/concepts/structure/organizations).
-It is not possible to move users between organizations.
+It is currently not possible to move users between organizations.

 User accounts are uniquely identified by their `id` or `loginname` in combination of the `organization domain` (eg, `road.runner@acme.zitadel.local`).
 You can use the same email address for different user accounts.

 ## Where to store users

-Depending on your [scenario](/docs/guides/solution-scenarios/introduction), you might want to store all users in one organization (CIAM / B2C) or create a new organization for a logical group of users (B2B).
+Depending on your [scenario](/docs/guides/solution-scenarios/introduction), you might want to store all users in one organization (CIAM / B2C) or create a new organization for each logical group of users, e.g. each business customer (B2B).
-With an project grant, you can delegate access management of an organization's project to another organization.
+With a project grant, you can delegate the access management of an organization's project to another organization.
 You can also create a user grant to allow single users to access projects from another organization.
 This is also an alternative to cases where you might want to move users between organizations.